ipfs/ipfs-docs/docs/concepts/usage-ideas-examples.md

 ### Version control

 The [Inter-Planetary Version Control system (IPVC)](https://github.com/martindbp/ipvc) is a distributed version control system similar to [git](https://git-scm.com/) but built on IPFS.
 It is suitable for any kind of data, not only human-readable content.
 It is also particularly suitable for versioning large files.
 The underlying concepts are heavily influenced by [git](https://git-scm.com/) and [gitless](https://gitless.com/).

-### Connect event attendants

-[Gthr.io](https://gthr.io) was a simple demo app to connect participants to an event by letting them scan each other's QR code.
-It was made for IPFS Camp 2019.
-You can look at their [presentation](https://www.dropbox.com/s/wodmbi6ico3inya/Offline%20Presentation.pdf?dl=0).
-The code of this simple app is still in its [GitHub repository](https://github.com/JustMaier/gathering).

 ### Exchange messages